 Shape the truffle mixture into balls, either by using a melon baller and then rolling them by hand, or scooping out pieces using a teaspoon.
 Pop them in the fridge to firm up, then shape into balls.

-If you have hot hands, then run cold water over them and dry them before you start, so that this stage is less messy.
+If you have hot hands, run cold water over them and dry them before you start, so that this stage is less messy.
 You can also wear food-safe gloves for less mess and smoother rolling.
-Place the balls on a sheet of baking parchment and chill them until firm.
+Place the balls on a sheet of baking parchment and chill until firm.

 .
 If just for family and friends, melted chocolate works just as well and is less fiddly.